 Lastly, Greenville County also has several local resources for which members of the public can obtain a background check on any person at a low cost.
 Additionally, state resources are available to conduct a statewide search.

-See Prior Charges & Criminal Convictions Through the 13th Judicial Circuit Court
+Searching Prior Charges & Criminal Convictions via the 13th Judicial Circuit Court

 The Clerk of Court does provide terminals at the courthouse for members of the public to search any materials filed with that court.
 Interested parties may also call the Clerk directly, though the results would not be certified.